 - Faster than existing Linux TUN/TAP interfaces (by eliminating system calls and copy_to_user()/copy_from_user() operations. - Allows management of DPDK ports using standard Linux net tools such as ethtool, ifconfig and topdump. - Allows an interface with the kernel network stack.

-The components of an application using the DPDK Kernel NIC Interface are shown in Figure 17.
-Figure 17.
-Components of a DPDK KNI Application
+The components of an application using the DPDK Kernel NIC Interface are shown in Fig. 18.1.

-19.1 The DPDK KNI Kernel Module
+18.1 The DPDK KNI Kernel Module

 The KNI kernel loadable module provides support for two types of devices: